 Today also, the same procedure is followed except one has to stand in queue and give thumb impression and the security contractor’s man takes visitors photograph.

-That day, we divided ourselves into two teams and one group each stood in front of the two gates mentioned above.
+We divided ourselves into two teams and one group each stood in front of the two gates mentioned above.
 The idea was that if Shiv Sena got the information of Dr. Kurien’s arrival then they may try to create some hurdles.

 Also Dr. Kurien was known to be very particular about entering the meeting hall at specified time.
 He never liked to go and wait in the meeting room.

-The NDDB vehicle in which Dr Kurien was travelling circled around Mantralaya a couple of times and at exactly five minutes before the time of the meeting Dr. Kurien arrived at the gate.
-Rather than entering from main gate, we brought his vehicle from the side Garden Gate inside the Mantralaya annex.
+NDDB vehicle in which Dr Kurien was travelling circled around Mantralaya a couple of times and at exactly five minutes before the time of the meeting Dr. Kurien arrived at the gate.
+Rather than entering from the main gate, we brought his vehicle from the side Garden Gate inside the Mantralaya annex.

 He was accompanied by Dr. Madhavan.
 We were standing at the entrance of the main gate.